chaunce/deeply_enumerable/README.md

 These methos will retrun a `DeeplyEnumerable` type object matching the object passed, e.g: `Array` will return a `DeeplyEnumerable::Array`

-You may also extend base classes if you `require: 'base_extensions'` as described in *Installation*
+You may also extend base classes if you `require: "base_extensions"` as described in *Installation*
 ```ruby
 $ Hash#reverse_deep_merge(DeeplyEnumerable::Hash)
 $ Hash#reverse_deep_merge!(DeeplyEnumerable::Hash)